Viasat Internet in North Carolina at a Glance

 Viasat Satellite Internet in North Carolina

 Viasat provides satellite internet service across North Carolina using its advanced ViaSat-2 and ViaSat-3 satellite constellation.
 Unlike cable or fiber providers that require physical infrastructure running to each home, Viasat beams internet directly from orbit to a small dish installed on your roof.
-This makes it available virtually everywhere in North Carolina, from the Blue Ridge Mountains in the west, Piedmont Triad in the center, and Outer Banks barrier islands.
-North Carolina's western mountains and eastern coastal plain have significant broadband gaps between the Research Triangle and Charlotte metros, and Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.
+This makes it available virtually everywhere in North Carolina, from the Blue Ridge Mountains in the west, Piedmont Triad in the center.
+Outer Banks barrier islands.
+North Carolina's western mountains and eastern coastal plain have significant broadband gaps between the Research Triangle and Charlotte metros.
+Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.

 Viasat has invested heavily in its next-generation satellite fleet, with the ViaSat-3 constellation delivering significantly more capacity than previous generations.
 For North Carolina residents, this means faster speeds and more consistent performance, particularly with the new Unleashed plan lineup.
 These contract-free plans offer unlimited data, a major shift from Viasat's earlier offerings that had priority data thresholds.
-North Carolina's Research Triangle is a national tech hub, yet western mountain communities just hours away struggle with basic broadband, which makes Viasat's expanding capacity especially impactful here.
+North Carolina's Research Triangle is a national tech hub, yet western mountain communities just hours away struggle with basic broadband.
+Which makes Viasat's expanding capacity especially impactful here.

 Viasat Internet Plans in North Carolina